-- A device may be placed on the market or put into service only if it complies with this Regulation when duly supplied and properly installed, maintained and used in accordance with its intended purpose. - 2.
+- 1. A device may be placed on the market or put into service only if it complies with this Regulation when duly supplied and properly installed, maintained and used in accordance with its intended purpose. - 2.
 A device shall meet the general safety and performance requirements which apply to it, taking into account its intended purpose.
 General safety and performance requirements are set out in Annex I. - 3.
-Demonstration of conformity with the general safety and performance requirements shall include a performance evaluation in accordance with Article 47. - 4.
-Devices that are manufactured and used within health institutions shall be considered as being put into service. - 5.
-With the exception of the relevant general safety and performance requirements set out in Annex I, the requirements of this Regulation shall not apply to devices manufactured and used only within health institutions established in the Union, provided that the following conditions are met: - (aa) the device is not transferred to another legal entity, - (a) manufacture and use of the device occur under appropriate quality management systems, - (b) the laboratory of the health institution is compliant with standard EN ISO 15189 or where applicable national provisions, including national provisions regarding accreditation.
+Demonstration of conformity with the general safety and performance requirements shall be based on clinical evidence include a performance evaluation in accordance with Article 47. - 4.
+Devices that are manufactured and used within a single health institutions shall be considered as being put into service. - 5.
+With the exception of Article 59(4) the relevant general safety and performance requirements set out in Annex I, the requirements of this Regulation shall not apply to devices classified as class A, B and C, in accordance with the rules set out in Annex VII, and manufactured and used only within a single health institutions, provided that the following conditions are met: - (aa) the device is not transferred to another legal entity, - (a) manufacture and use of the device occur solely under the health institution's appropriate single quality management systems, and

-- (c) the health institution justifies in its documentation that the target patient group's specific needs cannot be met or cannot be met at the appropriate level of performance by an equivalent device available on the market, - (d) the health institution provides information upon request on the use of such devices to their competent authority, which shall include a justification of their manufacturing, modification and use; - (e) the health institution draws up a declaration, that it shall make publicly available, including: - the name and address of the manufacturing health institution; - the details necessary to identify the devices; - a declaration that the devices meet the general safety and performance requirements set out in Annex I of this Regulation and, where applicable, information on which requirements are not fully met with reasoned justification, - (f) as regards devices classified as class D in accordance with the rules set out in Annex VII, the health institution draws up documentation, allowing an understanding of the manufacturing facility, the manufacturing process, the design and performance data of the devices, including the intended purpose, sufficiently detailed to enable the competent authority to ascertain that the general safety and performance requirements set out in Annex I of this Regulation are met.
-Member States may apply this provision also to devices classified as class A, B and C in accordance with the rules set out in Annex VII; - (g) the health institution takes all necessary measures to ensure that all devices are manufactured in accordance with the documentation referred to in point (f), and - (h) the health institution reviews experience gained from clinical use of the devices and takes all necessary corrective actions.
+- (b) the laboratory of the health institution is compliant with standard EN ISO 15189 or any other equivalent recognised standard or where applicable national provisions, including national provisions regarding accreditation. - (c) the health institution establishes justifies in its documentation that it has given due consideration as to whether the target patient group's specific needs cannot be met or cannot be met at the appropriate level of performance by an equivalent device available on the market, - (d) the health institution provides information on an annual basis upon request on the use of such devices to their competent authority, which shall include a justification of their manufacturing, modification and use; - (e) the health institution draws up a declaration, that it shall make publicly available, including: - the name and address of the manufacturing health institution; - the details necessary to identify the devices; - a declaration that the devices meet the general safety and performance requirements set out in Annex I of this Regulation and, where applicable, information on which requirements are not fully met with reasoned justification, - (f) as regards devices classified as class C-and D in accordance with the rules set out in Annex VII, the health institution draws up documentation, allowing an understanding of the manufacturing facility, the manufacturing process, the design and performance data of the devices, including the intended purpose, sufficiently detailed to enable the competent authority to ascertain that the general safety and performance requirements set out in Annex I of this Regulation are met; Member States may apply this provision also to devices classified as class A, and B and C in accordance with the rules set out in Annex VII; - (g) the health institution takes all necessary measures to ensure that all devices are manufactured in accordance with the documentation referred to in the previous subparagraph, and - (h) the health institution reviews experience gained from clinical use of the devices and takes all necessary corrective actions.